-There is always a danger with Saturn-Neptune aspects of drug and alcohol addiction in an attempt to fill a spiritual void as was stated in Liz Greene’s Neptune and the Quest for Redemption.
+There is always a danger with Saturn-Neptune aspects of drug and alcohol addiction in an attempt to fill a spiritual void.
+This was stated in Liz Greene’s Neptune and the Quest for Redemption.
 A reliance on alcohol provides a loss of control or escape route from the hard task of responsibility and having to be in control.
-Saturn conjunct, square or opposite Neptune can be fearful, anxious, and full of phobias.
+Saturn conjunct, square, or opposite Neptune can be fearful, anxious, and full of phobias.
 Saturn-Neptune is commonly known as the “sickness” aspect and so systematic ailments can occur.
-A lot tiredness, lack of energy and illness can thwart the individual from achievement.
-When the type wants to be practical, grounded and realistic they can be lost, undisciplined and unrealistic.
+Tiredness, lack of energy and illness can thwart the individual from achievement.
+When the type wants to be practical, grounded and realistic they can be lost, undisciplined, and unrealistic.
 It can cause problems on both a physical and psychological level.

 Saturn-Neptune: When these two are in conflict, feelings of separateness and isolation tend to negate one’s connection to others and the collective whole of humanity.
 Often there seems to be an unbridgeable gap between one’s dreams and visions and practical reality which may be felt as a gnawing sense of exile: being far from where one belongs and wishes to be.
 Essentially, this conflict poses a spiritual challenge.
 The image of the divine is wounded – the feeling is that God doesn’t exist or is entirely indifferent – and may give rise to a ‘job complex’, a sense that one is left out, a victim about whom no one cares.
 This in turn may cause bitterness and indifference to others’ hurts and needs.
 Character and Fate: The Psychology of the Birthchart (Arkana’s Contemporary Astrology Series)

 Wherever Saturn is we feel insecure.
-Neptune will try and erode our natural protection, defences, and armour, making us feel vulnerable to outer currents which threaten everything we have worked so hard to build up.
-We watch helplessly, as it all falls away into nothing at all.
+Neptune will try and erode our natural protection, defenses, and armor, making the individual feel vulnerable to outer currents which threaten everything they have worked so hard to build up.
+They watch helplessly, as it all falls away into nothing at all.
 It’s like buying a house only for it to flood.
 Perhaps a part of the individual holds onto guilt about achieving something substantial.